karenfreemansmith/Epic-Android-GithubChallenge/README.md

 version 0.0.1 December 16, 2016
 by [Karen Freeman-Smith](https://karenfreemansmith.github.io)

+![project screenshot](screenshot.png)

 ## Description
-This app will allow you to pick two players from the people you are following on Github to "battle".
-It will check and score their Github statistics and show you who is the "winner".

-![project screenshot](screenshot.png)
+Individual Project for Android at Epicodus.
+This app lets you search Github to find your champions and then battle them based on their Github statistics.

 ## Known Issues
 * Occassionally crashes when you go back a screen, may be saved state issue on listviews?